dgtlntv/dgtlntv.github.io/index.md

 nav_order: 1
 ---

-# ICF user experience working group
+# ICF UX Working Group

 ## Misson Statement
 Highlight the emerging challenges that must be addressed to ensure high-quality user experiences (UX) and developer experiences (DX) on an IBC connected Internet of Blockchains.
 We want to build standards and appliations for a better UX/DX  through a collaborative, open dialogue.